CLARENCE

 The unique biodiversity of the area includes endangered, protected, and threatened species such as the Koala, Eastern Freshwater Cod, and Platypus.

 The NSW government protects the Eastern Freshwater Cod and shuts down the upper Mann, Clarence, and Nymboida rivers for three months a year for spawning.
-The same department approves mineral mining exploration licenses on the unstable, sloping land right beside them.
+The same department approves mineral mining exploration licences on the unstable, sloping land right beside them.

 If mining exploration progresses to extraction these plateaus would be reduced to rubble and our water source could be poisoned by chemical and acidic runoff forever.